SQUAREWHEELS.org.uk

 This website has been written by hand.
 All of it.
 At no stage have I used NightmareWeaver, BackPagePro or whatever these programs are that churn out fancy-looking webpages.
 Why not?
 Because:

-From day one, this site has been written and edited using [GNU Emacs], a text-editor (among other things) that runs under Linux; when I was getting a new computer, I nearly made it run Linux because I would have been “lost” without Emacs — but I found [a version that ran under XP] and haven’t looked back.
+From day one, this site has been written and edited using GNU Emacs, a text-editor (among other things) that runs under Linux; when I was getting a new computer, I nearly made it run Linux because I would have been ‘lost’ without Emacs — but I found a version that ran under XP and haven’t looked back.
+Since 2010 I have been working in Mac OS X which is based upon Unix and has Emacs built in.

 I hope that the result is a pleasing site containing readable pages.

 This site is predominantly my own work.
-A few photos were taken by other folk, but I was at least nearby (or the subject) when they were taken.
+A few photos were taken by other folk, but I was at least nearby (or the subject) when they were taken; or, they were taken by my father and illustrate something I wanted to share.

 As the site has evolved, naturally the input of others (mostly from emails) has influenced that growth.